Winegrowing

 Small family estates

-For a small family estate growing conventional wine, a surface area of 5 to 10 hectares may be enough to generate a decent income, provided that costs are kept under control and production is well-priced.
-This size generally allows production of between 30,000 and 60,000 bottles a year.
+For a small family estate in conventional viticulture, an acreage of 5 to 10 hectares can be enough to generate a decent income, provided you control your costs and add good value to your production.
+This size generally allows the production of between 30,000 and 60,000 bottles per year.

-A farm of between 15 and 30 hectares represents an average size that can employ several people and generate a comfortable income.
-It also offers greater flexibility in terms of product range and distribution channels.
+An estate of 15 to 30 hectares represents a medium size that allows several people to be employed and comfortable income to be generated.
+This acreage offers greater flexibility in terms of product range and distribution channels.

 Large estates

-Above 30 hectares, we enter the category of large winegrowing estates.
-These operations require more complex management, but offer economies of scale and a stronger presence on national and international markets.
+Beyond 30 hectares, you enter the category of large wine estates.
+These operations require more complex management but allow economies of scale and a stronger presence on national and international markets.

 Regional specificities